Alicia Graf Mack

-Alicia Graf Mack (née Alicia J. Graf, born 1978/1979) is an American dancer and teacher.
-She danced with Dance Theatre of Harlem and Alvin Ailey American Dance Theater, and taught at Washington University in St. Louis, Webster University, and University of Houston.
-In 2018, she became the Director of Dance Division at Juilliard School.
+Alicia Graf Mack (née Alicia J. Graf, born 1978/1979) is an American dancer, teacher, and artistic director.
+She was a member of Dance Theatre of Harlem and Alvin Ailey American Dance Theater, and has performed with Beyoncé, John Legend, and Alicia Keys.
+Mack has taught dance at Washington University in St. Louis, Webster University, and University of Houston.
+In 2018, she was named the first Black Dean and Director of the Dance Division at Juilliard School, the youngest person to hold that role.
+During her Juilliard tenure, she has been credited with "remaking Juilliard Dance."
+In November 2024, it was announced that Mack will leave Juilliard in 2025 to become artistic director of the Alvin Ailey American Dance Theater.

 Early life

 Graf Mack was born in San Jose, California, and grew up in Columbia, Maryland to a white father and black mother who was a professor at Howard University.
 Graf Mack stated she is distantly related to Russian painter and designer Léon Bakst, who had designed costumes and sets for Ballets Russes.
 She started dancing at age 3, and competitively at age 12.
 She studied at a public high school and trained at Ballet Royale Academy, and attended summer intensives at American Ballet Theatre and School of American Ballet.